Sunday, 18 July 2010

 Applications are now available for the Mary Seacole Awards.

 We would encourage all UNISON nurses, midwives and health visitors to consider applying for these awards.
-Click
+Click here for details for Mary Seacole Awards.

 For further information contact either Gail Adams (Head of Nursing) or Jennie West (Supporting Officer) on 020 7551 1317 or 020 7551 1357 respectively.